jmn/tide-tera/README.md

 ## Configuration

-The following environment variables needs to be set (possibly in a .env file)
+The following environment variables needs to be set (possibly in a .env file).

 ```shell
 DATABASE_URL